Rebecca (novel)

-Plot
+Synopsis

 In a scene-setting introduction, the unnamed narrator dreams of her husband's estate, Manderley, lamenting that she cannot return.
 Time has passed since its destruction, during which the couple have settled into "a quiet peace" in small Mediterranean hotels.

-In her early twenties, while working as a companion to a rich American woman on holiday in Monte Carlo, the narrator meets the wealthy 42-year-old Maxim de Winter.
+In her early twenties, the narrator works as a companion to a rich American woman, Mrs. Van Hopper, who is on holiday in Monte Carlo.
+They meet the wealthy 42-year-old Maximilian de Winter.
 He is a widower whose wife, Rebecca, drowned in a sailing accident a year earlier.
-After a fortnight of courtship, she becomes the second Mrs de Winter and accompanies him to Manderley, his estate in Cornwall, where she is introduced to Mrs Danvers, housekeeper and former lady's maid to Rebecca.
+After a fortnight of courtship, she becomes the second Mrs. de Winter and accompanies him to Manderley, his estate in Cornwall, where she is introduced to Mrs Danvers, housekeeper and former lady's maid to Rebecca.

 Mrs Danvers continually attempts to undermine the narrator psychologically, suggesting to her that she will never attain the beauty and elegance her predecessor possessed.
 She shows the narrator the west wing of the house, which overlooks the sea.
 The west wing was formerly Rebecca's bedroom, which she has preserved as a shrine to her late mistress.
 When the narrator makes small requests, Mrs Danvers and the other staff describe how Rebecca ran Manderley when she was alive.
 Cowed by Mrs Danvers' imposing manner and the other members of West Country society's unwavering reverence for Rebecca, the narrator becomes isolated.

 The narrator is soon convinced that Maxim regrets his impetuous decision to marry her, and that he is still deeply in love with the seemingly perfect Rebecca.
 At the pressing of neighbours, Manderley hosts a costume ball, a custom Rebecca had instated.
 Mrs Danvers suggests the narrator wears a replica of the dress from a portrait of one of the house's former inhabitants.
 When the narrator enters the hall and Maxim sees the dress, he angrily orders her to change; Rebecca had worn the same costume to much acclaim shortly before her death.